 By their very nature, mining operations are high-volume electricity users.
 Energy costs have a significant impact on the mining industry’s bottom line.
 The good news is that there is something you can do to improve your energy efficiency without sacrificing your operating efficiency.
 It’s all about power factor and power factor correction.

-If your PF isn’t hitting the 0.95 or above range, consider the following methods to improve it:
+If your power factor isn’t hitting the 0.95 or above range, consider the following methods to improve it:

 1. Replace Outdated, Inefficient Equipment